agrija9/Convolutional-VAE-for-3D-Turbulence-Data/README.md

 * ```--epochs``` number of training epochs
 * ```--h_dim``` dimensions of hidden dense layer (connected to variational layer)
 * ```--z_dim``` latent space dimensions

+The main.py script calls the CVAE model and trains it on the 3D CFD data.
+It takes about 2 hours to train for 100 epochs using an **NVIDIA Tesla V100 GPU**.
+In this case, the model was trained for 170 epochs.

+Note that when training 3DConvs models, the number of learning parameters increases exponentially when compared to 2DConvs models, due to this reason, training time is considerably longer for 3D data.

 ## (Optional) Model Training in a Cluster